Richards, Mrs Tessa

 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

-I have lived in the lovely village of Trewoon for the past 16 years with my husband and two children aged 16 & 22.
+I have lived in the lovely village of Trewoon for the past 21 years with my husband and two children.
 The village has a local shop, post office and park within walking distance from my home.

-My house has a safe enclosed rear garden which is flat, making it ideal for physical play, a conservatory to use as a play room, lounge, kitchen and dining area that the children are also be able to use.
+My house has a safe enclosed rear garden which is flat, making it ideal for physical play, a conservatory to use as a play room.

 I will do activities with the children to include the seven areas of learning, set out in the Early Years Foundation stage, which may include making their own sandwiches, baking, play dough, junk modelling, painting, dressing up & I have a lovely kitchen for the children to engage in role play.
 I often go on trips with the children to toddler groups, Heligan gardens, Eden project, Newquay zoo and parks Unfortunately these trips are on hold at the moment due to Covid.
 I have developed my outside area for the children to enjoy during these times.

 At my most recent Ofsted inspection I was graded Outstanding.